BC-CSCI1102/s21/resources/grading.md

 + Late problem sets will be penalized 20% each day.
 + Students missing an exam without prior permission of the instructor will receive a zero for that exam unless they provide a note from their doctor.
 + Any violation of the [university's policy on academic integrity](http://www.bc.edu/offices/stserv/academic/integrity.html) will result in a failing grade for the course.

+##### Notes for problem set grading

+Some general criteria for grading of problem sets in CSCI 1102:

+1. Does the program compile?
+If not, is it a syntax error?
+A type error?
+An undefined symbol?
+Would a small change make it compile?

+2. Does the program run correctly?

+3. Is the program well written?

+   1. Is the code reasonably efficient?
+Time?
+Space?

+   2. Are subtasks appropriately delegated to helper functions?

+   3. Are the identifier names well chosen?
+They should be informative but not too long.

+   4. Are reasonable symbolic names introduced for constants appearing in the program?
+Literals 0, 1, 0.0 and 1.1 are OK but otherwise symbols should be used.
+E.g.,

+      ```java
+      static final int MAXHEIGHT = 100;
+      ```

+   5. Are literals occuring in the program of the correct types for the operations applied to them?
+(Want to avoid depending on implicit compiler type conversions.)
+E.g., `double x = 2;` should be written as `double x = 2.0;`

+   6. Is there a brief but informative header comment for the file?

+   7. Are the appropriate declarations private and public?

+   8. If files were opened, were they closed appropriately?

+   9. If exceptions are raised, are they caught?

+   10. If input is solicited from the user, is the user told what to provide?